 - "Given its high prices, the CLS' cabin is predictably very appealing and assembled to the highest standards.
-Materials include elegant leather upholstery, expanses of wood trim, and numerous padded surfaces." -- Consumer Guide
+Materials include elegant leather upholstery, expanses of wood trim, and numerous padded surfaces." -- Consumer Guide (2013)

-- "COMAND controls the navigation system through a low, console-mounted dial.
-COMAND often requires multiple steps for basic functions, which can be distracting.
-Climate controls are separate, but COMAND absorbs some audio functions, complicating their use." -- Consumer Guide
+- "COMAND often requires multiple steps for basic functions, which can be distracting.
+Climate controls are separate, but COMAND absorbs some audio functions, complicating their use." -- Consumer Guide (2013)

-- "Interior small items storage is adequate, consisting of a deep center console, cupholders, a fairly large glovebox, and small door pockets." -- Consumer Guide
+- "Interior small items storage is adequate, consisting of a deep center console, cupholders, a fairly large glovebox, and small door pockets." -- Consumer Guide (2013)

 Next Steps: Mercedes-Benz CLS-Class

-- See what others paid for the 2013 Mercedes-Benz CLS-Class
+- See what others paid for the 2015 Mercedes-Benz CLS-Class

-- See Super Luxury Cars rankings
+- See Luxury Large Cars rankings